This is a named option in the Educational Leadership and Policy Analysis MS.

 Prior Coursework

-If applicable to the program completing, and with program approval, students are allowed to count no more than 9 credits of graduate coursework in educational leadership from other institutions and 6 credits of graduate coursework in areas other than educational leadership from other institutions.
-A maximum of 14 total credits of prior coursework (Graduate Work from Other Institutions and UW-Madison Undergraduate combined) are allowed to count.
-Coursework earned five or more years prior to admission to the master’s degree is not allowed to satisfy requirements.
+If applicable to degree completion, and with program approval, students may transfer no more than 9 credits of graduate coursework in educational leadership from other institutions and 6 credits of graduate coursework in areas other than educational leadership from other institutions.
+A maximum of 14 total credits of prior coursework (graduate credits earned at other institutions and undergraduate credits earned at other institutions or UW-Madison combined) are allowed to transfer.
+Coursework earned ten or more years prior to admission to the master’s degree is not allowed to satisfy requirements.

-If applicable to the program completing and with program approval, 6 credits of coursework numbered 500 or above from a UW–Madison undergraduate degree are allowed to count toward the degree.
-A maximum of 14 total credits of prior coursework (Graduate Work from Other Institutions and UW-Madison Undergraduate combined) are allowed to count.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+If applicable to degree completion and with program approval, 6 credits of coursework numbered 500 or above from a UW–Madison undergraduate degree, or the course equivalent from another institution, may transfer.
+A maximum of 14 total credits of prior coursework (graduate credits earned at other institutions and undergraduate credits earned at other institutions or UW-Madison combined) are allowed to transfer.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison special student.
-If necessary to meet the Graduate School minimum graduate credit or residence requirements for the degree, special student coursework may need to be converted to graduate credits.
-Once converted, students are assessed the difference in tuition between special and graduate tuition.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer no more than 6 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation